madhavikoduganti/Foodie/Rasa_basic_folder/data/nlu.md

 - stop
 - stop go back
 - do you get anything?
-- and you call yourself bot company? pff
+- and you call yourself bot? pff
 - and that's it?
 - nothing else?